Deadly weekend on the road for Kansas drivers

 A teenager died early Saturday morning in a crash outside of Bird City.
 Around 1:45 a.m., troopers say John Serrano, 17, of Bird City, was beginning to pass a semi on Highway 36 when the road started to curve.
 Serrano continued straight and collided with a concrete barrier.
 He died of his injuries.

 On Saturday afternoon around 2:15, a crash involving two semis shut down traffic on part of the Kansas Turnpike in southeast Wichita.
-One of the drivers was ejected from his vehicle and was taken to a hospital, where he died of his injuries.
-The KHP has not released his name yet.
+Darwin Dammann, 60, of Iowa was ejected from his vehicle and was taken to a hospital, where he died of his injuries.

 Later Saturday, a three-car crash in Ellsworth County left a 41-year-old Salina man dead.
 Troopers say Lance Martin’s car veered across the centerline of K156 and struck another vehicle.
 A third vehicle then hit one of the vehicles.
 Martin died at the scene.
 The other two drivers did not have serious injuries.